benbalter/benbalter.github.com/_posts/2012-06-02-publishing-government-data-that-developers-will-actually-use.md

 ### 5. Serve data in multiple formats

-When providing a service, whether you are a waiter or a CIO, “the customer is always right.”
-In the context of APIs, that means you need to return the information in the developers’ native tongue, not the server’s.
+When providing a service, whether you are a waiter or a CIO, "the customer is always right."
+In the context of APIs, that means you need to return the information in the developers' native tongue, not the server's.
 For some languages, heavyweight methods like XML may make sense, for others, especially mobile applications, JSON or JSONP may be preferred.
 Be prepared to return data in multiple formats, even as those formats continue to evolve.

 ### 6. Minimize the handshake learning curve